Arisa Trew: Career

 In May 2023, Trew placed 4th at the 2023 Japan X Games for the women's park event.

 On 23 June 2023, during Tony Hawk's Vert Alert event held in Salt Lake City, Arisa became the first female skateboarder to successfully execute a 720 trick in a competition; the trick involves completing two full rotations in mid-air.
 That trick was made famous by professional skateboarder Tony Hawk, who first performed it in 1985.

 In July 2023, Trew won the women's vert as well as the park Gold medals at the 2023 X Games in California.
 Trew repeated this feat in June 2024 by winning once again both the vert and the park Gold medals at the 2024 X Games in Ventura, California.

 In March 2024, Trew placed 4th at the World Skateboarding Tour in Dubai for the women's park event.

 In April 2024, Trew received the Laureus World Sports Award for Action Sportsperson of the Year at the Laureus World Sports Awards.

 On 29 May 2024, Trew became the first female skateboarder to land a 900, which she did in a half-pipe.

 At the 2024 Olympic Qualifier Series, Trew placed first in both park qualifiers.

+At the Osaka X Games in 2025, Trew beat the record for most X Games Skateboard gold medals by any girl or woman, and tied Fabiola da Silva for the most X Games summer discipline gold medals by any girl or woman.
+She also tied the record for the most X Games gold medals won by a teenager (seven), and won an unprecedented fourth consecutive women’s park title.